Analytic Torsion on Manifolds with Edges: Appendix: The composition formul

 The map $f$ is called a $b$-submersion if $f_*$ induces a surjective map between the $b$-tangent bundles of $X$ and $X'$.
 (The $b$-tangent space at a point $p$ of $\del X$ on a codimension $k$ corner is spanned locally by the sections $x_1 \del_{x_1}, \ldots, x_k \del_{x_k}, \del_{y_j}$, where $x_1, \ldots, x_k$ are the defining functions for the faces meeting at $p$ and the $y_j$ are local coordinates on the corner through $p$.)
 If, in addition, the matrix $e(i,j)$ defined above has the property that for each $j$ there is at most one $i$ such that $e(i,j) \neq 0$ (this condition simply means that each hypersurface face $H_i$ in $X$ gets mapped into \emph{at most one} $H_j'$ in $X'$, or in other words, no hypersurface in $X$ gets mapped to a corner in $X'$), then $f$ is called a $b$-fibration.

 We already introduced the notion of a $b$-density in \S 4.
-Let us fix smooth nonvanishing $b$-densities $\nu_b$ on $X$ and $\nu_b'$ on $X'$. \begin{prop}[The Pushforward Theorem] Let $u$ be a polyhomogeneous function on $X$ with index sets $E_j$ the faces $H_j$ of $X$.
+Let us fix smooth nonvanishing $b$-densities $\nu_b$ on $X$ and $\nu_b'$ on $X'$. \begin{prop}[The Pushforward Theorem] Let $f:X\to X'$ be a $b$-fibration.
+Let $u$ be a polyhomogeneous function on $X$ with index sets $E_j$ at the faces $H_j$ of $X$.
 Suppose that each $(z,p) \in E_j$ has $\mbox{Re}\, z > 0$ if the index $j$ satisfies $e(i,j) = 0$ for all $j$ (which means that $H_j$ is mapped to the interior of $X'$).
-Then the pushforward $f_* (u \nu_b)$ is well-defined and equals $h \nu_b'$ where $h$ is polyhomogeneous on $X'$ and has an index family $f_b(\calE)$ given by an explicit formula in terms of the index family $\calE$ for $X$. \end{prop} Rather than giving the formula for the image index set in generality, let us describe it slightly informally but specifically enough for the present situation.
-If $H_{j_1}$ and $H_{j_2}$ are both mapped to a face $H_i'$, and if $H_{j_1} \cap H_{j_2} = \emptyset$, then they contribute the index set $E_{j_1} + E_{j_2}$ to $H_i'$.
-If they do intersect, however, then the contribution is the extended union $H_{j_1} \overline{\cup} H_{j_2}$.
+Then the pushforward $f_* (u \nu_b)$ is well-defined and equals $h \nu_b'$ where $h$ is polyhomogeneous on $X'$ and has an index family $f_b(\calE)$ given by an explicit formula in terms of the index family $\calE$ for $X$. \end{prop} For precise definition of the index family $f_b(\calE)$ see \cite{Mel2}.
+Rather than giving the formula for the image index set in generality, let us describe it slightly informally but specifically enough for the present situation.
+If $H_{j_1}$ and $H_{j_2}$ are both mapped to a face $H_i'$, and if $H_{j_1} \cap H_{j_2} = \emptyset$, then they contribute the index set $E_{j_1} \cup E_{j_2}$ to $H_i'$.
+If they do intersect, however, then the contribution is the extended union $E_{j_1} \overline{\cup} E_{j_2}$.